-The vaccine for Hepatitis A is given through an injection to a muscle.
+The vaccine for Hepatitis A is given through an injection subcutaneously or into the muscle.
 It is best that you ask your child’s paediatrician to give this shot as well as the booster shot as she will be able to track all the vaccinations your child has had.

 All vaccines are made in laboratory settings and are pre-packaged with the correct dosage in each vial.
 Since you will be getting the vaccination done by your child’s paediatrician, she will know how many doses have been administered.
 Due to these reasons, an overdose of the vaccine is highly unlikely.

-It is very important that your child gets the booster dose at the right time as this will give her the best fighting chance against the disease.
+It is very important that your child gets the booster dose at the right time, as this will give her the best fighting chance against the disease.
 The booster dose can be given six to 18 months after the initial dose which gives you plenty of time to plan your visit to the doctor.
-In case your child does miss the second dose, then inform your child’s doctor immediately.
+In case your child misses the second dose, inform your child’s doctor immediately.
 While the entire course need not be started again, the booster dose will have to be given as soon as possible.

-Precautions to Take Before Getting Hepatitis A Vaccine
+Precautions to Take Before Getting the Hepatitis A Vaccine

 What Other Drugs Affect the Vaccine?

-Possible Side Effects of Hepatitis A Vaccine in a Baby
+Possible Side Effects of the Hepatitis A Vaccine in a Baby